Do Again

 Low Vision doctors have been trained in the physics, optics and use of high powered lenses and lens systems.
 They understand the principles of magnification, field of view, depth and of focus.
 They also have a working knowledge of the advantages and disadvantages of the multitude of low vision glasses, magnifiers, electronic and non-optical devices available.
 A low vision eye doctor understands how to work with patients and families who can be extremely upset, fearful, and even depressed.
 It’s a doctor who has the patience and time to explain the eye and vision condition and what the future may hold for patients who may be confused, misinformed and/or have an unrealistic view of their future.
 A low vision eye doctor has compassion and empathy for what the patient and family is going through as well as the knowledge, resources and experience to help them adjust to the difficult situation.
 Low Vision doctors know how to analyze a task according to the amount of vision, lighting, working distance and field of view needed for completion.
 They are expert as designing low vision glasses to meet the needs of the patient.

-THE NATIONAL INSTITUTES OF HEALTH have demonstrated with two scientific studies (AREDS I & II) that nutritional supplements can slow down, stop or even prevent age related macular degeneration.
+THE NATIONAL INSTITUTE OF HEALTH have demonstrated with two scientific studies (AREDS I & II) that nutritional supplements can slow down age related macular degeneration (AMD).
 Numerous other studies, including the Lutein Antioxidant Supplementation trial (LAST), have demonstrated visual improvement in patients taking specific high-dose supplements that include lutein, zeaxanthin and omega 3 fatty acids from fish oil.

 During the evaluation, the patient will use actual low vision telescope, microscope and prismatic glasses on the tasks desired.
 The doctor and the patient will see that they work BEFORE they are ordered.
 This will be done again when the patient picks up the glasses.
 We never order glasses until the patient knows that they work.

 We accept cash, personal check and all major credit cards.
+Both the appointment and glasses are covered in most health savings accounts.
 In addition, we offer no-interest and low interest financing.

 An office visit with Dr. Palmer starts with evaluating your vision and the tasks you want to do with better vision.
 With this information, Dr. Palmer can design and demonstrate specialized magnifying devices.